ricacostt/100-days-of-code/log.md

 - Learnt about events in JS (click - keyup - mouseenter - mouseleave) and used them to change elements in the HTML;
 - Rock, Paper, Scissors #DOM-edition, trying refactoring the application.
 The most difficult challenge so far even though I learnt about anonymous functions.

+### Day 24: October 5, 2022

+**▶️Today's Progress**
+- understanding asynchrony in programming and how to "scheduling a call" with #setTimeout & #setInterval methods;
+- discover APIs (fetch & Json method).
+On today’s project we used APIs to display Kenye quotes on a page.